What is hire purchase, how does it work and how can I find the right deal for me? We answer this and more in our handy guide.

 Shorter-term deals can be relatively costly.

-For more information take a look at our FAQs.
+For more information take a look at our FAQs or visit our car finance guides section.